Apple's new AirPods Max headphones cost more than an iPhone SE - KRDO

 Apple is expanding its popular AirPods lineup with a pair of very expensive headphones.

-Apple promises about 20 hours of battery life before a recharge and when inside the included a slim “smart case,” they enter a low-power mode intended to preserve that battery.
+Apple promises about 20 hours of battery life before a recharge.
+When placed inside the included slim “smart case,” they enter a low-power mode intended to preserve that battery.
 The headset can switch between Apple devices, such as iPhone to iPad to Mac.

-The AirPods Max, which launch on December 15, will come in space gray, silver, blue, green and pink and cost $549.
-By comparison, the iPhone SE starts at $399 and the newly launched iPhone 12 is $699.
-Meanwhile, its Apple AirPods cost $199.
+The AirPods Max, which launch on December 15, will come in space gray, silver, blue, green and pink.

 Apple’s AirPods product line has proven to be a big success for Apple but the move raises questions about what this means for Beats, the high-end headphones brand it acquired in 2014 for $3 billion.